 French Republican Calendar: During the French Revolution, the French government designed and implemented a new yearly calendar.

 Each new year would start at midnight on the day of the autumnal equinox.
 In the revolutionary attempt to rid the calendar of religious or royalist influence, each month was named after a natural element.

 The French followed this calendar from 1793 until Napoleon Bonaparte abolished it in 1806.

 Modern Paganism: Modern pagans celebrate a feast called Mabon on the autumnal equinox.
 This harvest festival is a time to celebrate the gifts of the Earth.

 Northern Lights Viewing

 The celestial display of brilliantly colored lights happens when charged particles from the sun strike atoms in Earth’s atmosphere, causing them to light up.
-These light displays peak around the fall and spring equinox.
+These light displays peak around the fall and spring, or vernal, equinox.
 That’s because disturbances in Earth’s atmosphere—known as geomagnetic storms—are strongest at these times.